wix/Detox/docs/Introduction.GettingStarted.md

 > TIP: Remember to add the "node_modules" folder to your git ignore.

-#### 2. Add Detox config to package.json
+#### 2. Add Detox config

-By default, detox will search for the configuration the `package.json`.
-You can also write your config in a `.detoxrc` file if you prefer to separate between the configuration and the app's `package.json`.
-Another option is to create a config file and supply it when calling `detox init`.
+Detox searches for its configuration, starting from the current working directory, in the following places:

+1. `.detoxrc.js`
+1. `.detoxrc.json`
+1. `.detoxrc`
+1. `detox.config.js`
+1. `detox.config.json`
+1. `package.json` (`"detox"` section)

+If you prefer to keep all configs in one place, you can create a "detox" section in your`package.json`.
+Otherwise, if you prefer separating configs, see the available config file names above.

+To get some help with creating your first Detox config file, you can try running Detox CLI:
+`detox init -r jest` (or `-r mocha`).

 Either way the config should look like this:

 ##### in package.json